Shillya: Population

-Work Profile

-Most of the villagers are connected with agriculture and Balighats (Collecting spots of river sand).
-Some people are connected with Government or Private Services.

 Neighbourhoods

 The village Shilla has neighbourhoods or paras.

 Upper Shillya

 It is known as Upper Shillya as this part has higher ground level than other parts of Shilla.

 Namo Shillya

 It is known as Namo Shilla (Namo means lower) because this part is lower than the other parts of Shilla.

 Shillya ghat

 It is known as Shillaghat/Shillyaghat (ghat means collecting centre of sand or bank of river) as it is the sand collecting spot.